-- A. Development proposals should preserve the views of St Mary's Church tower, Halesworth, as shown on the Policies Map and in Figure 8.1. - B. Development adjacent to the gateways into Halesworth town in Chediston Street and Walpole Road must demonstrate how they contribute to creating a gradual transition from rural countryside to urban settlement (and vice versa).
-Development must avoid creating an overly dense feel and appropriate planting or other natural boundary treatments should be used to mitigate the impact of development and retain the open feel.
+- A. As appropriate to their scale, nature and location, development proposals should preserve the views of St Mary's Church tower, Halesworth, as shown on the Policies Map and in Figure 8.1. - B. Development proposals adjacent to the gateways into Halesworth town in Chediston Street and Walpole Road should demonstrate how they contribute to creating a gradual transition from rural countryside to urban settlement (and vice versa).
+Development proposals should avoid creating an overly dense feel and appropriate planting or other natural boundary treatments should be used to mitigate the impact of development and retain the open feel.
 This should include the use of trees to line the gateway routes.